MicrosoftDocs/VBA-Docs/api/Visio.document.afterdocumentmerge.md

 # Document.AfterDocumentMerge event (Visio)

-Occurs when Visio incorporates changes from other users? versions of a document into a merged, co authored document.
+Occurs when Visio incorporates changes from other users' versions of a document into a merged, co authored document.

 ## Syntax